How To Find the Base of Any Latin Noun (Easily!)

 Here are the nominative and genitive plural endings of the five declensions.

-Practice identifying the stems of the following plural-only Latin nouns.
+Practice identifying the bases of the following plural-only Latin nouns.

 - moenia, ium